 Be aware that some information may be harder to get a non-biased answer from such as what the company culture is like or how management handles issues.
 The best way to find this information is through other people who currently work there or have in the past.
 Check out online reviews or tap into your LinkedIn network and see if anyone you know has connections to people who work at the company.

 Once you have information about each job, map out and visualize what a typical day will look like for you and how that will impact your life.
-Be honest with yourself about if that makes sense for you.
+Be honest with yourself.
 Does it excite you?
 Does it make you happy?

 At the end of the day, no one can make the decision for you.
 You’ll have to put a lot of thought and research into choosing the right job offer for you and your career.